Frequently Asked Questions

 How do I get a payment if I am a class member?

-If you wish to receive money, you must submit a completed claim form to the Settlement Administrator online here or by downloading a claim form here and mailing to the Settlement Administrator (address below).
+If you wish to receive money, you must have submitted a completed claim form to the Settlement Administrator.

 In a class action, the court appoints class representatives and lawyers to work on the case and represent the interests of all the class members.
 For this settlement, the Court has appointed the following individuals and lawyers: